melihcelik09/Boostrap-Medium-Clone-Project/README.md

-# Boostrap-Medium-Clone-Project
+# Bootstrap-Medium-Clone-Project
-Boostrap-Medium-Clone-Project
+Bootstrap-Medium-Clone-Project
-I tried to make an Medium clone using HTML, CSS and Boostrap for patika.dev.
+I tried to make an Medium clone using HTML, CSS and Bootstrap for patika.dev.